Police enter Barcelona's stadium in search operation - WTMJ

 Police said detentions were made but did not say who or how many people were taken into custody.

-The club said authorities were at the team’s headquarters but did not provide any more detail.
+The club said it offered “full collaboration to the legal and police authorities to help make clear facts which are subject to investigation.”
+It added the case was related “to the contacting of monitoring services on social networks.”

+“The information and documentation requested by the judicial police force relate strictly to the facts relative to this case,” the club said.
+“FC Barcelona express its utmost respect for the judicial process in place and for the principle of presumed innocence for the people affected within the remit of this investigation.”

-Spanish media said Bartomeu and other former club officials were among those detained.
+The club did not mention Bartomeu, but Spanish media said he and other former club officials were among those detained.

 A text message sent to Bartomeu was not immediately answered.